 Heart failure and causes

-According to the most recent figures from the Centers for Disease Control and Prevention (CDC), in 2016 there were around 5.7 million people in the United States living with heart failure.
+According to the most recent figures from the Centers for Disease Control and Prevention (CDC), in 2016 there were around

 The body's organs and tissues require a constant supply of oxygen- and nutrient-rich blood to function and stay in good health.